-So executors, administrators, successors, assigns, bessees and audional section of all secs and upon the agents, employees and attornoys to fact of all such persons. - 25.
+So executors, administrators, successors, assigns, bessees and automorphic sector all secs and upon the agents, employees and attorneys to fact of all such persons. - 25.
 10.4 Costs.
 Ordinary court costs shall be borne by each 24 party, and reference costs shall be borne us heretofore allocated 25 and paid.